Hichwan/BudgetProgram/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;-It has two ways to display the database: via a table or pie chart.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-The pie chart is specifically color coded for each expense and is labeled with the value being displayed as both a floating number and percent.

+**12/14/24**

+&nbsp;&nbsp;&nbsp;&nbsp;-Added a line regression model based on a 'random' dataset created to mimic a year's worth of expenses.
+Will output the next month's predicted expenses.